 If you compare the quality of education in private and government schools, you will realize that private schools have better teachers with proper degrees and knowledge.

 Also, the private school has better infrastructure and facilities, which helps students’ overall growth.
-On the contrary, they demand fees that are pretty high and sometimes unaffordable for all the parents.
+On the contrary, they demand fees that are pretty high and sometimes unaffordable for all parents.

 Government schools of India need more experienced teachers who can provide quality education to students.
 Most of the time, the buildings of government schools are pretty old and are not maintained properly.